zxbodya/yii2-gallery-manager/readme.md

 }
 ```
-Or better - copy migration to you application.
+Or better - copy migration to you application(but be sure to **remove namespace from it** - it should be in global namespace)

 Add GalleryBehavior to your model, and configure it, create folder for uploaded files.